bp/resqpy/docs/CONTRIBUTING.rst

 Code Style
 ----------

-We use the yapf auto-formatter with the style configured in the repository.
+We use the pre-commit framework to run linting and formatting checks.

 Most IDEs allow you to configure a formatter to run automatically when you save a file.
 Alternatively, you can run the following command before commiting any
 changes: